MrJanHorak/adventCalendar/README.md

 **Migration Note**: In a future release, the `type` field may be removed entirely as it's no longer used by the UI.
 All entry rendering is now based on the presence of `content`, `imageUrl`, `videoUrl`, and the `isPoem` boolean flag.

+### Decorations & Themes

+Detailed docs on decorations and theme options:

+- `DECORATION_EXPANSION.md` — overview of animated decorations and their controls
+- `THEME_FEATURES.md` — theme presets, backgrounds, and customization guidance

+You can enable decorations per calendar and preview them live in the editor.

 ## 🔒 Security Features

 - Passwords hashed with bcrypt